Teeth Grinding & Clenching

 What can you expect during Bruxism treatment?

 We will begin the treatment process with impressions, or molds.
-These impressions will be used to craft a brand new mouth piece, or bruxism splint, that you’ll wear.
+These impressions will be used to craft a brand new mouth piece, or bruxism splint, that you will wear.
 The mouth piece is comfortable and easy to wear.
 It provides a cushion between the upper and lower teeth so that they are not able to come into contact with each other.
 The mouth piece should be worn nightly in order to work effectively.
 We can remake and replace the mouth guard as it begins to show signs of wear.